An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: Abstract

 \section{Abstract}

-The existence of basket, flat plumbing and flat plumbing basket surfaces of a link was first proven from a braid representative of the link.
-In the present article, we show the existence of such surfaces from an induced graph of the link.
-Consequently, we define the basket number, flat plumbing number and flat plumbing basket number of a link.
-Then we provide several upper bounds for these plumbing numbers and study the relation between these plumbing numbers and the genera of links.
+In this article, we prove the existence of a co-tree edge alternating spanning tree of the Seifert graphs of canonical Seifert surfaces.
+As an application, we show the existence of basket, flat plumbing and flat plumbing basket surfaces of a link from its Seifert surface using the Seifert graph of the canonical Seifert surface.
+This generalizes the existence of such surfaces only from the braid presentation of the link.
+We define the basket number, flat plumbing number and flat plumbing basket number of a link.
+Then we provide several upper bounds for these plumbing numbers, illustrate our upper bounds are sharper than the previous bounds from braid presentations and study the relation between these plumbing numbers and the genera of links.

 \subjclass[2000]{Primary 57M27; Secondary 05C05, 05C10}